 - Each domain and subdomain must have separate robots.txt files.
-That means both www.blog.xyz.com and ww.xyz.com must have their own separate robots.txt files on their root directories. ( for example blog.xyz.com/robots.txt and xyz.com/robots.txt)
+That means both www.blog.yoursite.com and www.yoursite.com must have their own separate robots.txt files on their root directories.

 For example User-agent: Bingbot Disallow: /example-subfolder/blocked-page.html Sitemap: https://www.xyz.com/sitemap.xml

 How to create a robots.txt file

-If you found your website does not have a robots.txt file or you want to modify, creating one is a simple process.
-You can have further guidelines from Google’s Article which is specific about the robots.txt file creation process, and this robots.txt testing tool permits you to test if your file is set up correctly.
+If you don’t find that file on your website’s root directory then creating one is a simple process.
+You can have further guidelines from Google’s article, which is specific about the txt file creation process, and this robots.txt testing tool permits you to test if your file is set up correctly.

-If you found that your website doesn’t have a robots.txt file then you can create it very easily by sung notepad or any other text editor.
-Copy that created robot.txt file into your website’s root directory (example: ww.xyz.com/robot.txt).
+If you found that your website doesn’t have a robots.txt file, you can easily create it by sung notepad or any other text editor—copy that created robot.txt file into your website’s root directory (example: ww.xyz.com/robot.txt).
 You can copy this file using a FileZilla FTP client or Cpanel.
-After copying the file you need to set 644 file permission.
+After copying the file, you need to set 644 file permission.

-The simplest and most powerful robots.txt setting/rules which I recommend upon best of my limited knowledge are given below.
+The simplest and most powerful robots.txt setting/rules, which I recommend to the best of my limited knowledge, are given below.

 Example No. 1

 User-Agent: * Allow: /wp-content/uploads/ Disallow: /wp-content/plugins/ Disallow: /wp-admin/ Disallow: /readme.html Disallow: /refer/ Sitemap: https://www.yourdomainname.com/sitemap_index.xml

-You can simply copy that lines into your robots.txt or you can modify your existing new robots.txt.
+You can copy that lines into your robots.txt, or you can modify your existing file.

 Note: replace www.yourdomainnmae.com/sitemap_index.xml with your own website’s domain name and Sitemap.xml name.

 Another robots.txt file example which I want to share with you is:

 Example No. 2

 User-agent: * Disallow: /wp-admin/ Allow: /wp-admin/admin-ajax.php Allow: /wp-content/themes/your theme name/ User-agent: Mediapartners-Google* Allow: / User-agent: Googlebot-Image Allow: / User-agent: Adsbot-Google Allow: / User-agent: Googlebot-Mobile Allow: / User-agent: Twitterbot Allow: / User-agent: * Disallow: /search Disallow: /cgi-bin/ Allow: / User-agent: * Disallow: /*.html Allow: /*.html$ Sitemap: https://www.yourdomainname.com/sitemap_index.xml

-But you can see there are separate rules that are defined for each User-agent, which is little complicated for newbies.
-So, therefore, I recommend the first example for newbies.
+But you can see separate rules defined for each User-agent, which is a little complicated for newbies.
+So, therefore, I recommend the first example for the beginners